 Since founding Speculative Non-Buddhism in 2011, I have been fortunate to be joined by others in writing posts for the blog.
 I hope that even more will contribute in the future.
 It will take some time for you to become familiar with the nature of the work we are doing here.
 But once you do, I hope you will consider writing something for us.
 Bear in mind that we are not looking for agreement or conformity.
 Speculative Non-Buddhism is, in the first and last instance, a critical practice, a practical criticism.
 And it aims to be creative, productive of something new.
-It is, in other words, something that is done.
+It is, in a very real sense something done.
 So, think of yourself as a craftsman using the non-buddhism tools.
 If you have an idea for an essay, please contact me at email@example.com.

 In order of appearance, here’s who has labored in the workshop so far:

 Glenn Wallis holds a Ph.D. in Buddhist studies from Harvard University.
 He is the author of A Critique of Western Buddhism: Ruins of the Buddhist Real and several other books and articles on Buddhism.
 For more information, visit: glennwallis.com.

 Tom Pepper is an overeducated and underemployed member of the precariat class.
 He lives in the suburbs of Connecticut with his wife and daughters.
-Tom has a Ph.D. in English from Stony Brook University, and sometimes teaches British Literature and Rhetoric and Composion at local colleges.
+Tom has a Ph.D. in English from Stony Brook University, and sometimes teaches British Literature and Rhetoric and Composition at local colleges.
 He is the author of The Faithful Buddhist . and writes unpublishable fiction in his abundant spare time.
 He is contemplating writing a book on ideology theory, which he will likely begin when he gets fired from another part-time teaching position.
 He blogs at The Faithful Buddhist.
 Tom can be reached at email@example.com.
-POSTS: